henriquexaud/BetterHills/README.md

 # OurHill
-App to map hills for downhill's practices.
+App to map hills for downhill skate practices.